tomerfiliba-org/rpyc/docs/install.rst

 Mailing List
 ------------
-Feel free to use our `mailing list <http://groups.google.com/group/rpyc>`_ to ask questions and join the discussion, but please **do not send bug reports to the mailing list**.
-Please be sure to search the forum first, before asking questions.
-For *bug reports*, see below.
+There is an old `mailing list <http://groups.google.com/group/rpyc>`_ that you should search before asking questions.
+However, do not count on getting answers there for new questions nowadays.

 Repository
 ----------